ibrahimoguzc/DiscoverHeuristics/README.md

 # DiscoverHeuristics
-This repository is the implementation our study 'Heuristics Discovery Using Large Language Models'.
-The repository is composed of two main parts: heuristics discovery pipeline ("heuristics_discovery") which includes the code for the heuristic discovery pipeline and "testing" which includes the code for testing the discovered algorithms and also exact solution methods.
+This repository is the implementation of our study 'Heuristics Discovery Using Large Language Models'.
+The repository is composed of two main parts: "heuristics_discovery" which includes the code for the heuristic discovery pipeline and "testing" which includes the code for testing the discovered algorithms and also exact solution methods.

 ## Installation and Requirements